Search

 • Fainting

-The skin may be cool and moist.
-The pulse rate will be fast and weak, and breathing will be fast and shallow.
-If heat exhaustion is untreated, it may progress to heat stroke.
+The skin may feel cool and moist.
+The pulse rate will be rapid and weak, and breathing will be fast and shallow.
+If heat exhaustion is left untreated, it may progress to heat stroke.
+Seek medical attention if symptoms worsen or last longer than one hour.

 If medical attention is not necessary, take the following steps: